rcopestake65/coreReflections/content/services/community-development.md

 ### Testimonials

-*The results of many years of Community Development work/engagement a number of groups and organisations continue to be active within the East End in both the Voluntary sector and youth service.
-A youth project for young people with disabilities and a young people’s counselling service continue to develop and thrive.*
+_The results of many years of Community Development work/engagement a number of groups and organisations continue to be active within the East End in both the Voluntary sector and youth service.
+A youth project for young people with disabilities and a young people’s counselling service continue to develop and thrive._

 {{< /testimonial >}}
+{{< qualifications >}}